-Mylott joined the university in February 2017 and serves as the Vice President of University Advancement.
-She has more than 25 years of experience in development serving as vice president at institutions small and large and has participated in five successful comprehensive campaigns.
-Recently, she served as Vice President for Development at Virginia Tech, where she led its eleven-unit university programs division in raising $373 million dollars.
+Sherri Mylott joined the University of La verne in February 2017 and serves as the vice president of University Advancement.
+She has more than 25 years of experience in development serving as vice president at institutions small and large and she has participated in five successful comprehensive campaigns.
+Recently, she served as vice president for development at Virginia Tech, where she led its eleven-unit university programs division in raising $373 million.

 Mylott has developed and implemented successful fundraising strategies while creating entrepreneurial environments and a culture of collegiality.
 In each of her roles, she has been a successful principal gift fundraiser, has provided administrative oversight, and has mentored and trained development and alumni officers.

 Mylott earned a BA from the College of William & Mary and a Masters of Public Administration from Old Dominion University, both in Virginia.
 She has also received a Certificate in Fundraising Management from the Indiana University Lilly Family School of Philanthropy and a Certificate in Leadership from Virginia Commonwealth University.